Prime minister: Constitutional basis for the position in different countries

 Pakistan's constitution (1973) lists the powers, functions and duties of the prime minister of Pakistan.

+Poland's constitution (1918) lists the powers, functions and duties of the prime minister of Poland.

 Spain's constitution (1978) regulates the appointment, dismissal, powers, functions and duties of the President of the Government.

 Sri Lanka's constitution (1978) lists the powers, functions and duties of the prime minister of Sri Lanka.

 Thailand's constitution (1932) lists the powers, functions and duties of the prime minister of Thailand.

 Taiwan's constitution (1946) lists the powers, functions and duties of the president of the Executive Yuan.

 The United Kingdom's constitution, being uncodified and largely unwritten, makes no mention of a prime minister.
 Though it had de facto existed for centuries, its first mention in official state documents did not occur until the first decade of the twentieth century.
 Accordingly, it is often said "not to exist"; indeed there are several instances of parliament declaring this to be the case.
 The prime minister sits in the cabinet solely by virtue of occupying another office, either First Lord of the Treasury (office in commission) or more rarely Chancellor of the Exchequer (the last of whom was Balfour in 1905).